-El Paraíso, La Canoa, Las Fajanas, El Cerro (The Hill) de San Miguel home to the Atlixcayotl, the Caves of Cuetzalan or Tlapanalá, an archaeological zone where you encounter a pyramid with two bodies and the remains of Prehispanic structures
+El Paraíso, La Canoa, Las Fajanas, El Cerro (The Hill) de San Miguel home to the Atlixcayotl, the Caves of Cuetzalan or Tlapanalá, an archaeological site where you can see a pyramid with two bodies and the remains of Prehispanic structures

 Arts and Crafts

 Talavera and onyx china, earrings, necklaces, key rings and bracelets are made in the Artist's Neighborhood (Barrio del Artista), and you can find artistic objects in the Museum of Santa Rosa and the Regional Museum of Handicrafts (Museo Regional de Artesanías).
-There are also the arts and crafts centers of Acatlán, Amozoc, Tecali, Calpan and San Pablito Pahuatlán.
+There are also arts and crafts centers such as Acatlán, Amozoc, Tecali, Calpan and San Pablito Pahuatlán.

 Typical foods include mole poblano, chiles en nogada (stuffed chili peppers), pipián and mole sauce, chicharrón (pork rind), huitlacoche crepes, chilate de pancita (spicy tripe soup), chalupas, molotes, cemitas, tamales, chilatole, médula de res (beef bone marrow), sopa de sesos (literally, brain soup), Puebla-style rice, etc.

-Puebla has a great number of attractions, and here we will mention to you just some of the state's most iconic places.
+Puebla has a great number of attractions, and here we will mention just a few of the state's most iconic places.

 The Old Square of San Roque, built in 1801.
-This is area is mostly bricked with Talavera pottery tiles in the style typical of Puebla.
-This is considered to be the city's first craft market and since 1961 it has occupied the facilities of what was the old El Parián market.
+This area is mostly bricked with Talavera pottery tiles in the typical style of Puebla.
+This is considered to be the city's first craft market and since 1961 it has occupied the facilities of what used to be the El Parián market.

 Africam Safari Zoo

-17 kilometers from the City of Puebla, this attraction takes the concept of a safari, where visitors can tour the area by bus, or in their own car.
+17 kilometers from the City of Puebla, uses a safari concept, where visitors can tour the area by bus, or in their own car.
 Accredited by the World Association of Zoos and Aquariums.